neondatabase/website/content/docs/manage/databases.md

 - Neon CLI
 - Neon API

-## Manage databases in the console
+## Manage databases in the Neon console

 This section describes how to create, view, and delete databases in the Neon Console.